thiagobien/ACL/workshop/03_Monolith_to_Microservices/4_Identify_a_Microservice/README.md

 1. **Checkout** your ticket booking after specifying your email.
 1. Review your booking details.

-## Step 3: See Service Flow in Dynatrace
+## Step 3: Consider Service Flow in Dynatrace
 1. From the left menu, choose the **Transaction & services** tab.
 1. Select service **TicketMonsterUI**.
 1. Click on **View service flow**.